 What rate (or price) can I qualify for?

-As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with a Ventricular Septal Defect.
-This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.
+As you can see, many variables can come into play when determining what kind of “rate” an individual is diagnosed with a Ventricular Septal Defect.
+This is why knowing what kind of “rate” you might qualify for is almost impossible without first speaking with you directly.
+That said, however, most individuals diagnosed with a Ventricular Septal Defect will fall into one of three categories, which we can make some “assumptions” about that will generally hold true.

 Category #1.

-Will consist of those who have been diagnosed with a Ventricular Septal Defect, have had it surgically repaired, and don’t suffer from any other pre-existing medical conditions.
+The group will consist of those who have been diagnosed with a Ventricular Septal Defect, have had it surgically repaired, and don’t suffer from any other pre-existing medical conditions.
 Individuals like these will typically find that most life insurance companies aren’t necessarily going to use their previous VSD diagnosis as a reason to discriminate against them.

 These will be…